PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-22 11:07:43
+Last updated: 2024-04-22 11:08:18
-Random Quote: When will you guys realize, that the only difference between my real life and a p0rn0 is, my real life has better lighting? - Barney Stinson
+Random Quote: This is my lucky St. Paddys Day suit.
+I have dry-cleaned many stain out of this baby. - Barney Stinson